beyretb/AnimalAI-Olympics/README.md

 # Animal-AI Olympics

+## This repository is...
+A working repo of Naoto Yoshida.

 ## Overview

 Welcome to the repository for the Animal-AI Olympics competition where you will find all the code needed to compete in